PopulateTools/afct-microsite/_posts/2021-10-26-interview-sustainability-standards-are-needed-to-ensure-comparability-and-fair-competition-so-is-the-genuine-commitment-of-key-stakeholders-to-sustainability.md

   sustainability "
 categories: interviews
 date: 2021-10-27T11:31:29.903Z
-intro: "Banks and investors have a crucial role to play in the EU's sustainable finance strategy.
-To a large extent, it is now their increasing demand for ESG data that drives the sustainability shift among companies.
-What sustainability information do banks need to assess loan applications?
+intro: "What sustainability information do banks need to assess loan applications?
 Which difficulties may SMEs encounter when reporting on sustainability matters?
 Frank Bold asked Maria Jose Galvez Cardona, member of board of Directors of Spainsif and ex-Sustainability Manager in Bankia, the leading financial group in retail banking in Spain. "
 img: /assets/2110_header.jpg
 img_listing: /assets/2110_list.jpg
 ---